 Fathom’s unique approach makes it possible to do the impossible.
-Our Original Content and Primary Texts, Reasoning Tools, and Mentoring Videos teach our Western philosophical tradition, including the American founding, to an exceptional degree.
+Original Content, Primary Texts, Reasoning Tools, and Mentoring Videos provide an unparalleled understanding of our Western philosophical tradition, including the American Founding.
 Students not only are prepared for advanced post-secondary studies.
-Perhaps more importantly, they are prepared to live in the world and confront the world’s ideological confusion with clarity of mind and intellectual confidence.
+Perhaps more importantly, they are prepared to live in the world, to confront the world’s ideological confusion with clarity of mind and intellectual confidence.

 Original Content & Primary Texts

 The Western political, philosophical, and religious tradition has been called “The Great Conversation” for a reason, and Fathom the Good wants your child to discover just what that reason is.

 We present Professor Hancock's Original Content as well as carefully selected Primary Texts directly from the pens of the greatest thinkers.
 And we provide the tools to make it possible for students to both analyze and synthesize the ideas and arguments presented, to understand the broad contours of “The Great Conversation” and, eventually, to participate in it.

 No Wikipedia article or textbook summary of an author’s teaching can match the vigor, grace, force, or subtlety of primary sources.

 Fathom sets itself apart from other curricula by delving into the words of the most exceptional authors.
 We introduce those who, past and present, had something to say about the things that matter most, like liberty and individual rights.
 These authors include Alexis de Tocqueville, John Locke, Thomas Hobbes, Machiavelli, Aristotle, Plato, Socrates, George Washington, Thomas Jefferson, Abraham Lincoln, Alexander Hamilton, John Jay, James Madison, Edmund Burke, John Stuart Mill, Rene Descartes, G.K.
 Chesterton, Seymour Lipset, C.S.
-Lewis, Irving Kristol, and Allan Bloom.
+Lewis, Irving Kristol, and Allan Bloom, to name a few.

 “The failure to read good books both enfeebles the vision and strengthens our most fatal tendency—the belief that the here and now is all there is.”

 Reading is surely the skill most essential to becoming self-aware.
 But reading well is more than scanning for information.
 It is actively engaging with the author, listening for clues to his or her intentions and assumptions, forming questions, and listening for answers.

 To read actively is to think with the author.
 An author worth reading writes with purpose using specific devices to achieve his or her aims.
 To appreciate an author’s deeper meaning, Fathom approaches reading with four Learning Objectives in mind: Familiarize, Summarize, Engage, and Articulate.